FrietzeLabUVM/TAP/README.md

 Only R1 files should be specfied.
 If this had been paired-end data the R2 files would be derived be substituting the R2 suffix with the R1 suffix.
 See parameters [--f1_suffix and --f2_suffix](#optional) for details and limitations.

-### ChIPseq configuration files

-Processing ChIPseq data is more complicated than RNAseq as it requires knowing how to pool replicates and how each sample pairs up to a control or input sample.

-Unlike RNAseq, the second column of prefixes is required and an additional 2 columns specific to ChIPseq are also required: the pooled ChIP prefixes and pooled input prefixes.

-The body of a ChIPseq configuration file could look like this:

-    #1) fastq file, 2) unique sample prefix, 3) pooled sample prefix, 4) pooled input prefix to compare to
-    fq1a.gz&fq1b.gz,MCF7_ATAD2B_rep1,MCF7_ATAD2B_pooled,MCF7_input_pooled
-    fq2.gz,MCF7_ATAD2B_rep2,MCF7_ATAD2B_pooled,MCF7_input_pooled
-    fq3.gz,MCF7_input_rep1,MCF7_input_pooled,MCF7_input_pooled
-    fq4.gz,MCF7_input_rep2,MCF7_input_pooled,MCF7_input_pooled

-Note how the input samples have identical entries for the pooled sample prefix and input prefix

-This file would result in 3 sets of peak calls: ATAD2B rep1 vs pooled input, ATAD2B rep2 vs pooled input, and ATAD2B pooled vs pooled input

-Input/control samples must have the same content in columns 3 and 4.

 ## Run the pipeline

 With your dependecies available, references generated, and configuration file created, you are ready to run.

 The pipeline submission script is `submit_rnaseq_pipeline.sh`

-The ChIPseq submission script is `submit_chipseq_pipeline.sh`

 Running is simple now: